ryantd42/NY-Legislative-Git/2023/S6638B-2023/bill.md

   ___________

- Introduced  by  Sen.  PARKER -- read twice and ordered printed, and when printed to be committed to the Committee on Elections
+ Introduced  by  Sen.  PARKER -- read twice and ordered printed, and when printed to be committed to the Committee  on  Elections  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the election law and the legislative law, in relation to the use and disclosure of synthetic media
+ AN  ACT to amend the election law, in relation to the use and disclosure of synthetic media

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: